sf-wdi-27-28/project-03-27/README.md

 * **Discover or invent an idea**, preferably one with some group of users that would jump at the chance to really use your product.
 * **Design a product *you* want to build**, and choose _appropriate technologies_ to build it.
 * **Pitch your idea** to your classmates and instructors, and incorporate their feedback.
-* **Make productive use of your time**, and balance responsibilities to make a complete, impressive-looking project.
+* **Make productive use of your time**, and balance your efforts to make a complete, impressive-looking project.
 * **Focus on writing solid, real-world code** that is well-documented and DRY.

 ---